open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** Required only if the message destination is either a `queue` or `topic`.

-**Additional attribute requirements:** At least one of the following sets of attributes is required:
+**Additional attribute recommendations:** At least one of the following sets of attributes is recommended:

 * [`net.peer.name`](span-general.md)
 * [`net.peer.ip`](span-general.md)